fsciortino/Aurora/docs/params.rst

 Once implanted in the wall, particles will stay there forever, unless an external factor contributes in making these be released: this is the `sputtering`, i.e. the erosion of the implanted particles from the material lattice after the bombardment of the surface with energetic ion fluxes.
 Therefore, knowing the calculated sputtering yields :math:`Y` of the impurities implanted into the lattice, the released flux of impurity particles from the surface will be proportional to the fluxes striking the surface.
 However, this will include not only the flux of the simulated impurity itself, but also the fluxes of main ion species and other possible impurities.
 Therefore, the values of such fluxes must be also specified.

-Since the plasma-surface interaction coefficients will depend on the kind of wall material, we will need to specify the main and divertor wall materials, specifying their atomic symbols through the parameters `advanced_PWI["main_wall_material"]` and `advanced_PWI[div_wall_material"]` respectively.
+Since the plasma-surface interaction coefficients will depend on the kind of wall material, we will need to specify the main and divertor wall materials, specifying their atomic symbols through the parameters `full_PWI["main_wall_material"]` and `full_PWI[div_wall_material"]` respectively.

-The atomic symbols of the non-simulated background species, whose fluxes towards the walls must be specified to properly calculate the sputtering of the simulated impurity, must be specified in the list `advanced_PWI["background_species"]`.
-The way of specifying these fluxes is through the parameter `advanced_PWI["mode"]`:
+The atomic symbols of the non-simulated background species, whose fluxes towards the walls must be specified to properly calculate the sputtering of the simulated impurity, must be specified in the list `full_PWI["background_species"]`.
+The way of specifying these fluxes is through the parameter `full_PWI["mode"]`:

-* If equal to 'manual', then the fluxes of all the background species are manually specified by the user in the lists `advanced_PWI["main_wall_fluxes"]` and `advanced_PWI["div_wall_fluxes"], respectively for main and divertor walls, in s^-1.
+* If equal to 'manual', then the fluxes of all the background species are manually specified by the user in the lists `full_PWI["main_wall_fluxes"]` and `full_PWI["div_wall_fluxes"], respectively for main and divertor walls, in s^-1.
 The specified values will be set as constant for all steps of the time grid.
-Of course, all these lists must have the same length of `advanced_PWI["background_species"]`, with ordered elements.
+Of course, all these lists must have the same length of `full_PWI["background_species"]`, with ordered elements.

 * If equal to 'files', then the fluxes of all the background species are taken from Aurora simulations performed in advance, one for each background species.
 Note that, for this option to work, the simulations of any background specied must had been performed on exactly the same time grid on which the current simulations is being performed.
-The absolute locations of the files containing the data of the background simulations will be contained in the list `advanced_PWI["files"]`.
+The absolute locations of the files containing the data of the background simulations will be contained in the list `full_PWI["files"]`.
 Aurora expect these to be pickle files containing a dictionary named `reservoirs`, which is exactly the same Python object as normally produced by a simulation (see tutorial for more details), which will contain the wall fluxes of the already simulated background species.
-Of course, the list of such files must have the same length of `advanced_PWI["background_species"]`, with ordered elements.
+Of course, the list of such files must have the same length of `full_PWI["background_species"]`, with ordered elements.

 The relevant input parameters for specifying the amount of particles which can be retained in the walls are:

-* `advanced_PWI["characteristic_impact_energy_main_wall"]` and `advanced_PWI["characteristic_impact_energy_div_wall"]`: these are the "characteristic" impact energy of the simulated impurity onto main and divertor wall, respectively, over the lifetime of the simulated device, in eV.
+* `full_PWI["characteristic_impact_energy_main_wall"]` and `full_PWI["characteristic_impact_energy_div_wall"]`: these are the "characteristic" impact energy of the simulated impurity onto main and divertor wall, respectively, over the lifetime of the simulated device, in eV.
 These values will be used to estimate the depth of the implantation profile of the simulated impurity, by reading the range values in the TRIM files, which is a needed information for converting the surface densities into absolute number of impurity particles dynamically stored in the walls.

-* `advanced_PWI["n_main_wall_sat"]` and `advanced_PWI["n_div_wall_sat"]`: these are the saturation values for the surface density of the implanted impurity into the main and divertor wall surfaces respectively, in m^-2, which will give the maximum number of particles which the walls can accommodate.
+* `full_PWI["n_main_wall_sat"]` and `full_PWI["n_div_wall_sat"]`: these are the saturation values for the surface density of the implanted impurity into the main and divertor wall surfaces respectively, in m^-2, which will give the maximum number of particles which the walls can accommodate.

 The employed reflection and sputtering coefficients will strongly depend on the energy of the ion projectiles which trigger the various processes.
 Aurora calculates these energies, for any given type of projectile, after the knowledge of some relevant plasma temperature and with different assumptions:

 * Generally, the impact energy is calculated as the sum of ion kinetic energy + sheath acceleration.
-Therefore, the user will need to specify the electron temperature at the limiter through `advanced_PWI["Te_lim"]` and the electron temperature at the divertor target `advanced_PWI["Te_div"]`, in eV, to calculate these.
-Other parameters needed for such calculation are the ion/electron temperature ratio at the plasma-material interface, given through `advanced_PWI["Ti_over_Te"]`, and the ion sheath heat transmission coefficients, given through `advanced_PWI["gammai"]`.
+Therefore, the user will need to specify the electron temperature at the limiter through `full_PWI["Te_lim"]` and the electron temperature at the divertor target `full_PWI["Te_div"]`, in eV, to calculate these.
+Other parameters needed for such calculation are the ion/electron temperature ratio at the plasma-material interface, given through `full_PWI["Ti_over_Te"]`, and the ion sheath heat transmission coefficients, given through `full_PWI["gammai"]`.

-Finally, the energy of the neutrals released towards the plasma after recycling from the main wall is governed by the parameter `advanced_PWI["energetic_recycled_neutrals"]`:
+Finally, the energy of the neutrals released towards the plasma after recycling from the main wall is governed by the parameter `full_PWI["energetic_recycled_neutrals"]`:

 * If this is False, then all recycled neutrals, from any mechanisms, are emitted with the energy specified through `imp_recycling_energy_eV` (which might be often a thermal energy).